What Is Permissible in The Christian Marriage Bed?

 I cannot over emphasize the need for frank, open and continued communication.
 I think that as long as we can talk about it, we can work through most situations in marriage.

-For most wives the problem is having all these conversations going on in our heads and refusing to invite our husbands in.
+Sometimes for wives, the problem is having all these conversations going on in our heads and not inviting our healthy husbands in.

-So go ahead and invite that conversation, don’t say no, simply because it’s new.
+So go ahead and invite that conversation.
+If you’re in a healthy marriage and you feel safe, it’s okay to explore together.
 On the other hand, weigh everything against what God says and how we are to treat each other.

 I hope these three questions get you thinking when it comes to exploring new frontiers with your husband.
 What do you think?
 What other questions could couples ask themselves?